pedrogerum/forecasting/README.md

 This repository contains the code for experiments on public datasets presented in the paper **"Improving Demand Forecasts for Omnichannel Grocery Retail"**, published in the *International Journal of Forecasting*.

-## Abstract

-The rise of omnichannel grocery retail has introduced significant operational complexities, emphasizing the importance of high-frequency demand forecasting.
-In this context, achieving both accuracy and computational efficiency with standard forecasting tools remains a challenge.

-Addressing these limitations, we propose a novel framework that integrates deep learning models with a decoupled approach that separates structural demand modeling from short-term fluctuation prediction to enhance prediction accuracy.
-Our method combines **Neural Hierarchical Interpolation for Time Series Forecasting (N-HiTS)** and a **Mixture Density Network (MDN)** to capture short-term fluctuations and structural demand patterns, respectively.

-This framework is extended to probabilistic forecasting, comparing quantile-based and distributional models, both with and without the decoupling approach.
-Empirical validation using data from a leading on-demand delivery service demonstrates significant improvements in deep learning methods over traditional ARIMA methods and the industry-standard Gradient Boosting Machine (GBM), and validates the effectiveness of the decoupling approach.

-### Key Results

-- Reduces **mean absolute percentage error (MAPE)** for point estimates from **23.00% to 14.31%** (a **37.78% reduction**)
-- Reduces **continuous ranked probability score (CRPS)** from **10.85 to 2.34** (a **78.44% reduction**)

-These findings can provide grocery e-commerce companies with valuable insights for optimizing inventory management, driver scheduling, and overall operational efficiency.

 ## Citation

 If you use this code or our findings in your research, please cite our paper: